nicovillanueva/kadenze-scrap/README.md

 Set your credentials in lines 9 and 10.
 If you don't do so, you'll be prompted for them as soon as the script launches.

 ## Running
 - `--browser`: Set which browser do you want to use to scrap.
-Possibles: "firefox", "chrome", "phantomjs".
+Possibles: "firefox", "chrome".
 Default: Chrome
 - `--progress`: Show download speed.
 Possibles: "true", "false".
 Default: false

 Sorry Kadenze